khushpatelmd/tweets_analysis/README.md

 <hr>

-5. Deployment: Web app can be made using streamlit and deployed on heroku to run the analysis live.
+5. Deployment: Web app can be made using streamlit and deployed on Heroku to run the analysis live.
 User can input any twitter handle and all the above mentioned analysis would be performed.

 <hr>